 Passionate about developing community leaders, Dr. Connie (as she is affectionately known by students) has developed curriculum for a national college leadership program, currently serves as a Board Member of the Michigan American Council on Education Women’s Network, and, as one of the founding members of the Midwest Asian American Student Union, MSU’s Philippine American Student Society (PASS), and the Council of Racial Ethnic Students (CORES), has orchestrated community partnerships across numerous college student organizations locally, regionally, and nationally.

-Dr. Connie received her Ph.D. in higher education administration and M.A. in college and university administration from Michigan State University.
+Dr. Connie earned both her M.A. and Ph.D. in higher education administration from Michigan State University.

 Ph.D., University of Michigan